5 Things You Didn’t Know About Tyler Baltierra

 10 years ago yesterday, we were only 17.
 10 years ago, we brought you into the world.
 10 years ago, we only got to hold you by ourselves for a half hour in the hospital as we just cried & stared at you, remembering every little detail of how absolutely perfect you were, since we knew that even though we just met, we had to say goodbye.
 10 years ago, we had to make the hardest decision of our lives & give you everything your innocent life deserved that we just couldn’t provide at the time.
 10 years ago, we held each other & wept as we watched you drive away in the back of the car with the only parents that were worthy to be yours.
 10 years ago…your life changed so many others for the better & has blessed more lives than I can count.
 We love you so much & hopefully get to see you soon baby girl.
 Happy Birthday Carly! #Adoption #BirthparentStrong

-The Teen Mom OG star took a fan to task on Twitter when she called the couple “trash” for placing their first child up for adoption.
+The Teen Mom OG star took a fan to task on Twitter when they called the couple “trash” for placing their first child up for adoption.
 He responded with a clap back.

 “If PLACING my innocent daughter into an adoption plan at 16 with a couple who can not have biological children makes me trash, then you might as well send me to the damn dump so I can put a throne on top & call it home!”